Breakthrough Solutions for Headaches, Neck and Shoulder Pain

 He writes about placing your body in positions.
 If done precisely, immediate relief of pain, I started his method, and I felt comfortable right away - amazing.
 Egoscue includes information about how to keep the body pain-free as well.

 It is simple and can be done throughout the day to help keep the kinks forming in the neck.

 Study the above picture before performing the exercise.
-You use both hands for this exercise, but when pushing on the head side, use one hand.
+You use both hands for this exercise, but use one hand when pushing on the head side.
 Resist any movement of your head by isometrically contracting (contracting the muscle as it remains immobile) your neck muscles.
 By doing this exercise, you strengthen your neck muscles with minimal risk of injury.

 - Place your head and neck in a neutral position but not slouched.

 - Place your left hand on the left side of your head and gently push for 15 seconds.

 - Repeat with your right hand on the right side of your head.

 - You can even perform this simple exercise on the front and back of the head.